 To denote the upstream requirements of used extraction associated with imports or exports the term RME was coined (Eurostat 2001).
-With a consideration of upstream material use, global raw material extraction associated with final demand in a particular country can be calculated; this indicator is named Material Footprint (MF; Wiedmann et al. 2015) or Raw Material Consumption (RMC; Eisenmenger, Fischer-Kowalski and Weisz 2007; Muñoz, Giljum and Roca 2009; Schaffartzik et al. 2014a; Schoer et al. 2012).
-Methods to account for RME have developed fast in the past few years and can be grouped into three different approaches:

-(1) single-region approaches, which apply material use patterns of domestic production (termed as domestic technology assumption, DTA) to imports (see examples; Muñoz, Giljum and Roca 2009); (2) multi-regional input-output models (MRIO), which integrate national IO models into one world model (see examples; Bruckner et al. 2012; Tukker et al. 2014; Wiebe et al. 2012; Wiedmann et al. 2015); (3) hybrid Life Cycle Assessment-Input-Output model (LCA-IO) approaches, which use the DTA approach but apply Life Cycle Assessment (LCA) coefficients to those imports that are not, or not sufficiently, represented by domestic IO structures (see examples; Schaffartzik et al. 2014a; Schoer et al. 2012; Weinzettel and Kovanda 2009).
+With a consideration of upstream material use, global raw material extraction associated with final demand in a particular country can be calculated; this indicator is named Material Footprint (MF; Wiedmann et al. 2015) or Raw Material Consumption (RMC; Eisenmenger et al. 2007, Schaffartzik et al. 2014a, Muñoz et al. 2009, Schoer et al. 2012).
+Methods to account for RME have developed fast in the past few years and can be grouped in three different approaches: (1) single-region approaches, which apply material use patterns of domestic production (termed as domestic technology assumption, DTA) to imports (see examples; Muñoz et al. 2009); (2) multi-regional input-output models (MRIO), which integrate national IO models into one world model (see examples; Wiedmann et al. 2015, Tukker et al. 2014, Wiebe et al. 2012, Bruckner et al. 2012) (3) hybrid Life Cycle Assessment-Input-Output model(LCA-IO) approaches, which use the DTA approach but apply Life Cycle Assessment (LCA) coefficients to those imports that are not, or not sufficiently, represented by domestic IO structures (see examples; Schaffartzik et al. 2014a, Weinzettel and Kovanda 2009, Schoer et al. 2012).
 The different calculation methods provide varying results (Eisenmenger et al. 2016), thus, the development of methods is still ongoing.

-1.4 Common data sources for national EW-MFA
+1.4 Common data sources for national EW-MFA accounts

-The quality of data available to construct EW-MFA will vary greatly between the different material categories.
+The quality of data available to construct EW-MFA accounts will vary greatly between the different material categories.
 For this reason, each of the detailed sections dealing with individual material categories has its own subsection on typical data sources for that material.
 This introductory section deals instead with a few illustrative examples and over-arching guidelines.